ariel-morrison/hand_sensor_test/README.md

 1. Working directory, where all downloaded zip archives are stored and where all output will be saved: $working_dir  --  e.g., "/Users/amorrison/Projects/hand_sensor_test/empaticadata" (put it in quotes)
 2. Spreadsheet with component timing, including file extension: $timing_xcel -- e.g., study_timing.xlsx, study_timing.xls (no quotes, needs the file extension)
 3. Sheet name in $timing_xcel: $sheetname -- e.g., exp_session (no quotes)
-4. BERI protocol observations, including file extension: $beri_xcel -- e.g., beri_example.xlsx
+4. BERI protocol observations, including file extension: $timing_beri -- e.g., beri_example.xlsx
 5. Sheet name in $beri_excel: $beri_sheetname -- e.g., observations_111518 (no quotes)
 6. Sampling frequency per second: $Fs  --  e.g., 4 (4 default for E4 sensors, integer, units = samples per second)
 7. Time interval of recording: $delta  --  e.g., 0.25 (0.25 default for E4 sensors, float, units = samples recorded every 0.25 seconds)
-8. Preferred format for saved figures: $pref_format -- e.g., png, eps, pdf
-9. Preferred dpi (resolution) for saved figures: $pref_dpi -- e.g., 500, 1000, 2000 (1000 is a good readable resolution for png files)
+8. Preferred dpi (resolution) for saved figures: $pref_dpi -- e.g., 500, 1000, 2000 (1000 is a good readable resolution for png files)
-10. Separate baseline recording, true or false: $separate_baseline -- e.g., True (**NOTE**: only True or False are acceptable inputs.
+9. Separate baseline recording, true or false: $separate_baseline -- e.g., True (**NOTE**: only True or False are acceptable inputs.
 If baselines are recorded separately, must be stored in a subdirectory of the working directory called "calibration")

 **To RUN:**